Research

 SCIRC partners with national consortia to translate immunologic insights into clinical trials.

-- Collaborative studies, including the JCI Insight trial of IL-7 therapy in critically ill COVID-19 patients, are advancing precision immunotherapy for sepsis and related syndromes.
+Scientific Reports (2025) detailed the use of ELISpot assays to evaluate immunomodulatory drug efficacy in sepsis.
+Collaborative studies, including the JCI Insight clinical trial of IL-7 therapy in critically ill COVID-19 patients, are advancing precision immunotherapy for sepsis and related syndromes.

 Looking Forward

-Through multidisciplinary collaboration across five UF Colleges, the SCIRC continues to define the biological foundations of chronic critical illness and to pioneer interventions that restore immune and organ homeostasis.
+Through multidisciplinary collaboration across five UF Colleges, SCIRC continues to define the biological foundations of chronic critical illness and to pioneer interventions that restore immune and organ homeostasis.

 Recent Publications